AneeshLokray/Access_Arena-Stadium_Management_System/README.md

                              -> Matches
                              -> Booking
                              -> Food
-There are 2 seprate logins for User and Admin.
+There are 2 seperate logins for User and Admin.

 The user is allowed to register or login if he has a pre existing account in user id.
 The user can also update and delete their profiles if he wish to